 AC – Alternating current (AC power) is the typical type of power used in all homes and buildings.

 CFL – Compact fluorescent light bulbs are more efficient than incandescent, and are a good option in most applications.
-The are not as efficient as LED lights, and do not dim as easily as LED lights.
+They are not as efficient as LED lights, and do not dim as easily as LED lights.
 CFL bulbs will most likely phase out over time and be replaced by LED bulbs.

 Circuit – An electrical circuit consists of 1 set of wires running from the electrical breaker, to the devices in the circuit, and back to the panel.
-All circuits are rated by the voltage (120 volts/ 240 volts) and the current (15 amps/ 30 amps)
+All circuits are rated by the voltage (120 volts/ 240 volts) and the current (15 amps/ 30 amps).

 DC – Direct Current (DC) is the type of power used in cars, electronics, and many other applications.

 LED – LED lights have been used for a long time in small electronics, but now are used more and more for general lighting.
 LED lights are the most efficient, longest lasting types of lights available.
-Installing LED lights will save money on your power bill, and typically last 5-10 years.
+Installing LED lights will save money on your energy bill, and typically last 5-10 years.
 They are more expensive up front, but will pay off over time.

 Low Voltage – Low voltage is an electrical term for systems under 70 volts.
-Typically these are systems of data and phone cabling, 12 or 24 volt lights, or Audio/video wiring.
+Typically, these are systems of data and phone cabling, 12 or 24 volt lights, or audio/video wiring.

 Meter Base – This is the electrical box that has the electrical components for the main electrical service to the home or building.
 A meter enclosure typically includes a meter base, main breaker, extra breakers, and connections for the power company.
 This is also the location where the main grounding system is installed.

 Neutral -The neutral wire in an electrical system is the wire that is connected to the main grounding system of a home or building.
-If a system loses a “neutral” is is possible to get fluctuating voltage and it can damage lights or appliances.
+If a system loses a “neutral” it is possible to get fluctuating voltage and it can damage lights or appliances.